telecombcn-dl/2017-dlai-team4/README.md

-# Dog Breed Identification
-## Kaggle Dog Breed Identification Challenge

-Welcome to our GitHub page!
+# Welcome to our GitHub page!
 You will find here a review of our work.

 Our team is composed by: